ofir123/torrentleech-monitor/README.md

 Follow all of your favorite TV shows easily, with Python!

 TVDB Monitor keeps watch on all of your shows by querying the TVDB database and tell you about via E-Mail.
-It'll even tell you about upcoming seasons, so you'll never be caught off-guard.
 Every scan is saved in a little local JSON file, and updates are sent on changes since the last scan.

 Usage